 Over 1,000 people responded to the survey.
-Ireland’s leading market research company Amárach have teamed up with IrishCentral.com to produce surveys of Irish Americans.
+Ireland’s leading market research company Amárach has teamed up with IrishCentral.com to produce surveys of Irish Americans.

 Over half of those surveyed said their main motivation for buying property in Ireland would be for a personal or family holiday home in the Emerald Isle.